Mississippi Forestry Consulting FAQs

 - Schedule a timber inventory and appraisal with Southeast Forestlands.
 We will help you determine an accurate value of your timber stand based on species, volume, maturity, size, accessibility, current Mississippi timber prices, and other such vital factors.

 - Work with our local consulting forester to market your timber.
-We are well versed in Mississippi timber sales in every county.
-We market your timber to multiple established buyers, ensuring competitive bidding and a fair market price for your timber.
+We are well-versed in Mississippi timber sales in every county.
+We market your timber to multiple established buyers, ensuring competitive bidding and a fair market price.

 - Negotiate favorable terms.
-When you work with Southeast Forestlands, our team oversees the bidding process and contract writing to protect your financial and property interests along the way.
+When you work with Southeast Forestlands, our team oversees the bidding process and contract drafting to protect your financial and property interests throughout.

 - Monitor the harvest and delivery/pickup.
 Our team ensures that the logging follows best management practices (BMPs) and that every aspect of the contract is adhered to.